silkyanteater/quickparse/README.md

 `-s -w -i -n -g`
 or
 `-s wing` / `-s=wing`
-Make the parser aware that '-s' expects a value (other than `bool`)
+Make the parser aware that '-s' expects a `str` value

 ### Make the parser aware that an option expects a value after a space
 Add type explicitly in `options_config`.